and extracted as described above, with the exception that 1 mM

 determinations were performed in triplicate at seven inhibitor

-were adjusted as needed to adequately span the IC50.
+were adjusted as needed to adequately span the IC

 Analysis of AQ and metabolites.
 AQ and its major metabolites were

 detected and quantiﬁed using HPLC with UV detection.
 The HPLC

 system consisted of an Agilent 1100 Series System with an HP

 G1311A quaternary pump, an HP G1322A vacuum degasser, an HP